SankThomas/my-nhif-mobile-app/README.md

 3. Run `npm install` to install all relevant dependencies for the project.
 4. Check the `package.json` file for the scripts you can run during development.

+### Requirements to run the app

+1. Java 8 or Java 11.
+2. Android Studio

 ## Navigation

 Navigating between pages is done using `react-navigation/native-stack` and `react-navigation/bottom-tabs`.